 To implement the aforementioned policy, the following procedures will be complied with:

-- Involuntary residence hall room searches, except those conducted by the police with a legally obtained search warrant, must be approved by the Director of Residential Life and.
+- Involuntary residence hall room searches, except those conducted by the police with a legally obtained search warrant, must be approved by the Director of Residential Life and Chief Conduct Officer.
 Voluntary room searches apply only to that portion of the room the student giving search authorization has control over.
 Only hall directors and Campus Security, with a witness, may conduct a voluntary search, but they may include RAs as witnesses.

 - All room searches, other than those performed by police officers, will be carried out by the college staff.
 When staff members feel such “reasonable cause” exists, they will complete a search authorization form, specifying the applicant date, room to be searched, occupants, facts and circumstances constituting “reasonable cause,” material to be seized, and names of two staff members who will conduct the search.
 If the vice president for student life feels such “reasonable cause” does exist, he or she will authorize in writing or by telephone an administrative search.